LOGBOOK CHEYNES (TOERN)

 Details

 The donor's father, Spencer Lilburne, worked on Cheynes ll.
-The item was found after he died.
+The item was found in his deceased estate.

 Fabritius & Sonners Forlag